imrekosdik/ahc_BrachaTaueg/BrachaToueg/docs/BrachaTouegAlg/algorithm.rst

            Fig 2.
 Step 2

 Assume a system with three processes, A, B and C. The wait-for graph consists of three 1-out-of-1 requests, has been computed in a snapshot.
 Initially *requests<A>* = *requests<B>* = *requests<C>* = 1
-The walkthrough of Bracha-Toueg :ref:`Algorithm <BrachaTouegDeadlockDetectionAlgorithm>` is as follows:
+The walkthrough of the :ref:`Bracha-Toueg Deadlock Detection Algorithm <BrachaTouegDeadlockDetectionAlgorithm>` is as follows:

 1. The initiator A, sets *notified<A>* to true and sends <**notify**> to B. A awaits <**done**> from B. (See Figure 1)
 2. B receives <**notify**> from A and sets *notified<B>* to true.
 In order to send <**done**> to A, B sends <**nofity**> to C and awaits <**done**> from C. (See Figure 1)